Rep. Duey Stroebel "The Role of a Citizen Legislator"

 Further Resources regarding our last Forum:

-- Look for future luncheons on how dictators use elections to gain and hold power and a report on “trigger warnings”, “white privilege” and other such lunacy as found in modern academia.
+- On Aug 26, Dr. Malcolm Allen will explain “trigger warnings”, “white privilege” and other such lunacy as found in modern academia.